jschopmeyer13/MusicPlayer/README.md

 # MusicPlayer
-Randomized Queue, with song prioritization
+Practice POC for a Music Player that allows for song prioritization